SourabhShinde818/cypress-google-form-testing-framework/README.md

 6. create test data file in the 'cypress/fixture/'directory and used in Test cases execution.
 7. create yaml file to run our script in github repository (remote)
 8. Run the tests using one of the available commands:
+   - beacause of configuration in Package.json we can run test in this format.
    -there are various command as below:

-   - Run tests in interactive mode: `npm run cy:test -- --browser=chrome --headed`
-   - Run tests in headless mode: `npm run cy:test`
+   - Run tests in headless mode: 'npm run test'
-   - Run tests in interactive mode for a specific spec: ` npm run cy:test -- --spec cypress/e2e/login.cy.js --headed`
+   - Run tests in interactive mode for a specific spec: ` npm run test -- --spec cypress/Integration/googleFormSubimssion_Test.cy.js --headed`
+   - Run test in interaction mode 'npm run test:headtest'
+   - Run test in headless mode for a specific spec:'npm run test:googleform'
+   - Run test in headless mode for chrome browser (specific spec):'npm run test:googleform_chrome'
+   - Run test in headless mode for firefox browser (specific spec):'test:googleform_firefox'
+   - Run test in headless mode for Edge browser (specific spec):'test:googleform_Egde'
+   - Run test in interactive mode for chrome browser(specfic spec):'npm run test:googleform_headtest_chrome'
+   - Run test in interactive mode for firefox browser(specfic spec):'npm run test:googleform_headtest_firefox'
+   - Run test in interactive mode for edge browser(specfic spec):'npm run test:googleform_headtest_Edge'

 ## Configuration